A Festival of Lessons and Carols

 Timothy Allen, College Organist

-professionals from across the nation.
-We look forward to continuing the tradition, which is made possible in large part by your generous contributions to support the ongoing work of the Hendrix College Choir.
+the music of French composer Francis Poulenc (1899-1963).
+We look forward to continuing our tradition of offering new carols for the Christmas season, which is made possible by your generous contributions to support the ongoing work of the Hendrix College

-Contributions may be sent to the Office of Institutional Advancement (1600 Washington Avenue, Conway, AR 72032) at any time.
-We thank you for your continued support.
+may be sent to the Office of Institutional Advancement at any time.

 We hope the Candlelight Carol Service brings joy, peace, love, and good tidings to you and your family.
 In recent years this hope has never been more earnest, as we live in a world that sadly endures far too many instances of violence, hatred, war, and conflict.
 We hope you will keep

 all those who suffer in your thoughts and prayers.
 With that in mind, a portion of your donations will go to the United Methodist Committee on Relief, which supports people in places of crisis worldwide.

 Special thanks to Revs.
 J.J.
 Whitney & Wayne Clark, Dr. Robert Williamson, Dr. Jane Harris, Dr. Lyle Rupert, Dr. Dionne Jackson, Dr. Gabriel Ferrer, and Dr. William Tsutsui.
 Thanks also to Travis Peeples, Meagan Stephenson, Summer Green, Amy Forbus, Vicky Piccola, Pamela Owen,

 Courtney Corwin, Gina Goad, the student ushers and technicians, Dr. John Krebs, Dr. Gretchen Renshaw James, Andrew Vaught, the Office of Institutional Advancement, the Office of Alumni & Constituent Engagement, the staffs of the Media Center, Technology Services, Facilities Management,

 Public Safety, Dining Services, and everyone else who helped make this year's Candlelight Carol Services a success.